pitkane/Kisaveikkaus/README.md

 ### Misc.

-Used Postgres for backend, but RoR pg adapter made all the heavy lifting of course.
+Used Postgres on backend, but RoR pg adapter made all the heavy lifting of course.

 ## Tech Stack